 7. Snorkel and sail with sharks and rays

 There are plenty of speedboats that will take you out to Shark Ray Alley and Hol Chan Marine Reserve, but nothing beats doing it on a proper sailboat.
 With refreshments like rum punch and delicious fresh lunches, taking a full-day snorkeling trip on one of the Cayes is definitely one of the best things to do in Belize.
-See my review here!
+See my review of my tour with Raggamuffin here.

 8. Catch a Belizean sunset